MixinNetwork/mixin/doc/mixin-kernel-node-operations.md

 | Maturity after non-genesis acceptance before ordinary signing | More than 12 hours |
 | Accept, cancel, and remove operation hours | Network-epoch hours 13 through 19 |

 Protocol hours are calculated from the epoch in `genesis.json`; they are not necessarily wall-clock UTC hour labels.
-Pledge snapshots are allowed outside the mint window at epoch hours 7–9 and the membership-operation window at hours 13–19.
+Pledge snapshots are permitted only outside the mint window (epoch hours 7–9) and the membership-operation window (hours 13–19).
 The protocol elects the node that may snapshot a pledge or removal at a given time and permits only one pending pledging node.

 These rules are consensus validation rules, not scheduling promises.
 A submitted operation may remain cached or be retried until an eligible proposer, valid window, current graph, and quorum are all available.